2017 Fall Conference

 When not at school, Mr. Butler enjoys spending time with his family and friends, reading, watching and participating in various sports, and attending a variety of events within the Western Dubuque School District.
 Mr. Butler and his wife, Johna, reside in Epworth with their two sons, Mason and Nolan.

 Erin taught middle school language arts for three years and high school English for seven.
-After serving as an instructional technology consultant for Prairie Lakes AEA for three years, she returned to her home district to serve as an Instructional Leader and Curriculum Director.
+After serving as an instructional technology consultant for Prairie Lakes AEA for three years, she returned to her home district in 2016 where she currently serves as an Instructional Leader and Curriculum Director.
 As an educator, Erin used technology to eliminate classroom barriers and continues to do so as she supports technology integration.
 Erin speaks about the importance of empowering students through service, and supports educators in their quest to empower learners.
 Erin shares her passion for collaboration and creation.
-Author, speaker, instructional designer, and poet, Erin bridges technology and literacy.
+Speaker, instructional designer, and poet, Erin bridges technology and literacy.
 Erin advocates for student contribution explaining, “I do not want my students to be the best in the world, I want them to be the best FOR the world.”
+Connect with Erin on Twitter: @eolsonteacher and Instagram: @technoliteracies

 Anna is an Instructional Coach at Atkins Elementary, a PK-3rd grade elementary center in the Benton Community School District.
 Anna’s love for integrating technology is inspired by her students’ fearlessness and their love of sharing.
 This enthusiasm is fostered by her colleagues’ willingness to collaborate and learn from one another.
 Anna’s passions include creating a personalized learning environment for students and growing makers out of her classroom.
 Communicating with families and other school stakeholders through social media is one of Anna’s top priorities.
 You can connect with Anna on Twitter @AnnaUpah.